 Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora and Directive 2009/147/EC on the conservation of wild birds (often referred to as the Habitats and Wild Birds Directives respectively).
 These aim to protect and improve Europe's most important habitats and species.
-Screening of the Aymestrey Neighbourhood Development Plan within the Habitats Regulation Assessment (HRA) Addendum Report (June 2018) reviewed the findings of the previous HRA (February 2018) and considered the effects of the changes to the draft plan that were made to produce the Submission Draft Plan.
-This concluded that: ' the earlier conclusion that the Aymestrey NDP will not have a likely significant effect on the River Wye SAC or The Downton Gorge SAC remains valid.'
-(Paragraphs 2.7 and 4.2).
-In addition, the HRA (June 2018) para 2.6 also concluded that it was unlikely that the Aymestrey Neighbourhood Development Plan will have any in-combination effect with any plans from neighbouring parish councils.
+Screening of the Goodrich and Welsh Bicknor Neighbourhood Development Plan within the Habitats Regulation Assessment (HRA) was undertaken in relation to the Regulation 14 consultation draft plan (February 2018) and again in the light of changes made to the plan following that consultation to produce the Submission Draft plan (August 2018).
+This concluded that the Submission Draft Goodrich and Welsh Bicknor NDP 'will not Have a likely to a significant effect on the on the River Wye SAC, Wye Valley Woodland SAC and Wye Valley and Forest of Dean Bat site SACs.'
+(Paragraph 8.10).
+In addition, the HRA (August 2018) paragraph 9.5 also concluded that it is unlikely that the Goodrich and Welsh Bicknor Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross-on-Wye Housing Market Area in the Herefordshire Core Strategy.
 Human Rights The policies within the Plan are considered to comply with the requirements of the EU obligations in relation to human rights.
 Water Framework Directive The Environment Agency has not indicated that any proposals within this Plan would conflict with measures and provisions it is advocating to meet its obligations under this Directive as set out in the Severn River Basin Management Plan or the River Wye Nutrient Management Plan.